-Regarding the winter season, it is too early to know with certainty what if any limitations we will face.
-Given the low density and outdoor nature of cross country skiing we are optimistic that we will be allowed to open our ski trails.
-We are selling season passes, we have a significant amount of new retail and rental ski equipment on order, and we are looking forward to a great season.
+For winter, it is too early to know with certainty what limitations we will face.
+Given the low density and outdoor nature of cross country skiing we are optimistic that we will be allowed to open our XC ski and snowshoe trails and are looking forward to a great season.
 Weather and regulations permitting, we plan to be open for XC skiing seven days a week during the core season from December 9, 2020 to March 14, 2021.
 During the early and late season (before December 9 and after March 14) we will be open Wednesday through Sunday when conditions permit, and closed on Mondays and Tuesdays.

 Call or email us if you have questions.
 Stay safe, stay healthy, and we hope to see you!